-- 4.4.
-Select and implement assessments that recognize students' multiple ways of communicating their knowledge and understandings (e.g., drawing or sketching coupled with student interviews to assess text comprehension). - 4.5.
-Select and implement diagnostic assessments to identify students' literacy strengths and needs in areas of knowledge and vocabulary development, text comprehension, and skill and strategy development. - 4.6.
-Analyze students' cultural and experiential differences through a critical analysis of diagnostic data to identify what students understand about the literacy tasks, such as comprehending texts, and how they come to those understandings (information and strategies they are using). - 4.7.
-Interpret literacy assessment data effectively in order to reflect upon, design, and redesign instruction and interventions according to the data.
-This includes making databased decisions about providing explicit, systemic instruction with carefully applied scaffolds that are appropriate to address identified instructional goals. - 4.8.
-Communicate and present literacy assessment information effectively, in oral and written form, to various audiences (e.g., other professionals, administrators, students, and parents). - 4.9.
-Communicate and collaborate effectively with peers, assessment team members, reading and other specialists to select appropriate assessments and interpret data to inform instructional planning for students experiencing literacy difficulties. - 4.10.
+- 5.11.
+Select and implement valid, reliable, and appropriate assessments to obtain information on student language acquisition and literacy development; select assessments that are free from explicit or implicit cultural bias. - 5.12.
+Select and implement diagnostic assessments to identify students' literacy strengths and needs in areas of knowledge and vocabulary development, text comprehension, and skill and strategy development. - 5.13.
+Analyze students' cultural and experiential differences through a critical analysis of diagnostic data to identify what students understand about the literacy tasks, such as comprehending texts, and how they come to those understandings (information and strategies they are using). - 5.14.
+Interpret literacy assessment data effectively in order to reflect upon, design, and re-design instruction and interventions according to the data This includes making data-based decisions about providing explicit, systemic instruction with carefully applied scaffolds that are appropriate to address identified instructional goals. - 5.15.
+Interpret foundational literacy skills assessment data effectively in order to reflect upon design, and re-design evidence-based interventions that are appropriate for at-home instruction.
+This includes providing families with information, ideas, and no-cost resources to support students' areas of need at home. - 5.16.
+Develop an Individualized Learning Plan-Dyslexia (ILP-D) that targets student's identified literacy deficits and identifies dyslexia specific interventions and appropriate supports to access core instruction. - 5.17.
+Interpret foundational literacy skills assessment data effectively in order to reflect upon design, and re-design evidence-based interventions that are appropriate for at-home instruction.
+This includes providing families with information, ideas, and no-cost resources to support students' areas of need at home. - 5.18.
+Communicate and present literacy assessment information effectively, in oral and written form, to various audiences (e.g., other professionals, administrators, students, and parents). - 5.19.
+Communicate and collaborate effectively with peers, assessment team members, reading and other specialists to select appropriate assessments and interpret data to inform instructional planning for students experiencing literacy difficulties.

+5.20.
 Communicate and collaborate effectively with reading and bilingual specialists to design, implement, and interpret data from appropriate assessments for English Learners.

-Standard 5: Professional Learning and Leadership.
-Educator candidates shall:
+Standard 6: Professional Learning and Leadership

-- 5.1.
-Engage within professional learning communities in evidence-based inquiry and decision making grounded in theories of literacy and literacy practices. - 5.2.
-Critically evaluate and use relevant research to collaboratively plan, differentiate, and evaluate literacy instruction within grade-level and/or subject matter teams. - 5.3.
-Engage in professional learning that is inclusive and collaborative, and focused on building relationships with students, parents, teachers and others in the community around student literacy strengths and needs, out of school experiences, and literacy activity. - 5.4.
-Should be prepared to participate in professional learning about literacy that is jobembedded, builds trust, and empowers teachers and others.

-- 5.5.
-Should be prepared to self-direct their own professional learning by generating questions and identifying problems for further study, and set their own personal goals. - 5.6.
-Should be prepared to engage in a reflective cycle of professional learning, utilizing constructive feedback for continuing professional growth. - 5.7.
-Engage in professional learning based on their professional questions, their content and/or literacy expertise, and their leadership and communication skills. - 5.8.
-Implement and assess professional learning with regard to alignment of curricular outcomes in literacy as well as educator performance and student achievement with curriculum standards in literacy. - (2) Middle and Secondary Education Literacy Standards.
-The following literacy standards shall be implemented in all programs that lead to endorsement in:
+- 6.1.
+Engage within professional learning communities in evidence-based inquiry and decision making grounded in theories of literacy and literacy practices. - 6.2.
+Critically evaluate and use relevant research to collaboratively plan, differentiate, and evaluate literacy instruction within grade-level and/or subject matter teams. - 6.3.
+Engage in professional learning that is inclusive and collaborative, and focused on building relationships with students, parents, teachers and others in the community around student literacy strengths and needs, out of school experiences, and literacy activity. - 6.4.
+Be prepared to participate in professional learning about literacy that is jobembedded, builds trust, and empowers teachers and others. - 6.5.
+Be prepared to self-direct their own professional learning by generating questions and identifying problems for further study and set their own personal goals. - 6.6.
+Be prepared to engage in a reflective cycle of professional learning, utilizing constructive feedback for continuing professional growth. - 6.7.
+Engage in professional learning based on their professional questions, their content and/or literacy expertise, and their leadership and communication skills. - 6.8.
+Implement and assess professional learning with regard to alignment of curricular outcomes in literacy as well as educator performance and student achievement with curriculum standards in literacy.